BedrockStreaming/CodingDojo/KataCola/README.md

 If we can't make change, display EXACT CHANGE ONLY

 ### New products (Team 1)
-Add new product in the vending machine
+Add new product in the vending machine:
-Water (W) price is 0.50 cents
+- Water (W) price is 0.50 cents with a stock of 5
-Mars (M) price 1 euro
+- Mars (M) price 1 euro with a stock of 5

 ## HELP
 You can display all the available command by typing in terminal